Skip to content

 }

-validate can't see the keys a user function returns, so it reports response_time and body_text as HTTPCHAIN003 ("potentially undefined").
-The warning is expected here — the expressions resolve correctly at runtime once the save step has run.
+validate can't see the keys a user function returns, so it reports body_text as HTTPCHAIN003 ("potentially undefined").
+The warning is expected here — the expression resolves correctly at runtime once the save step has run.

 Body Content Checks